sebwr/ADVR-Modding-Instructions/insight_upgrades.md

 ---

-## 3. Example 1: Basic Acolyte Insight Upgrade
+## 3. Basic Acolyte Insight Upgrade

 Here's a simple example from the acolyte shop that actively modifies game behavior: